yueyang-yin/housing-price-predict/report/README.md

 This project presents a **complete, end-to-end machine learning pipeline** for house price prediction.
 The workflow encompasses data preprocessing, feature engineering, systematic model comparison, final model training with early stopping, and inference from raw real-world inputs.

 The resulting system is robust, reproducible, and readily extensible.
 Potential future extensions include deployment through a RESTful API, integration with web-based user interfaces, or further model refinement using additional data sources or advanced ensemble techniques.

+---

+## 6. Notes

+Unless explicitly specified in the notebook, XGBoost hyperparameters not listed are kept at their default values.
+The training script follows the same configuration, ensuring consistency between the notebook experiments and the scripted implementation.